HuyaneMatsu/hata/docs/topics/embedded_activity_launch.md

 ### Launching and then responding

-To launch up an embedded activity familiarly to `return`, using a `yield` also works.
+To launch an embedded activity similar to `return`, using a `yield` also works.

 ```py
 @Sakuya.interactions(target_type = 'embedded activity launch')